X-linked myotubular myopathy

 X-linked myotubular myopathy (MTM) is a form of centronuclear myopathy (CNM) associated with mutations in the myotubularin 1 gene.
-It is found almost always in male infants.
-It is one of the severest congenital muscle diseases and is characterized by marked muscle weakness, hypotonia and feeding and breathing difficulties.
+It is predominantly found in male infants.
+It is one of the most severe forms of congenital muscle disease, characterized by marked muscle weakness, hypotonia, and difficulty with feeding and breathing.
+Abbreviations such as XL-MTM, XLMTM or X-MTM are sometimes used to emphasize that the mutation occurs on the X chromosome.

 Genetics

-This condition is caused by mutations in the myotubularin (MTM1) gene which is located on the long arm of the X chromosome (Xq28).
-Thus, almost all cases of X-linked MTM occurs in males.
-Females can be "carriers" for an X-linked genetic abnormality, but usually they will not be clinically affected themselves.
-Two exceptions for a female with a X-linked recessive abnormality to have clinical symptoms: one is a manifesting carrier and the other is X-inactivation.
-A manifesting carrier usually has no noticeable problems at birth; symptoms show up later in life.
-In X-inactivation, the female (who would otherwise be a carrier, without any symptoms), actually presents with full-blown X-linked MTM.
+MTM is caused by mutations in the myotubularin gene (MTM1), located on the long arm of the X chromosome (Xq28).
+Because males have only one X chromosome, they are at greater risk for diseases stemming from mutations encoded in it; this is why X-linked MTM is most commonly observed in males.
+Females can be "carriers" for an X-linked genetic abnormality, but often will not be clinically affected themselves, as they have a second wildtype copy of MTM1.

+There are, however, two scenarios where a female with an X-linked recessive abnormality would display clinical symptoms: manifesting carrier, and X-inactivation.
+A manifesting carrier usually has no noticeable problems at birth, with symptoms showing up later in life.
+With X-inactivation, one of the female's X chromosome copies is silenced, preventing the wildtype gene from expressing and forcing symptomatic expression of the mutated MTM1.
 Thus, she congenitally presents (is born with) MTM.

-Thus, although MTM1 mutations most commonly cause problems in boys, these mutations can also cause clinical myopathy in girls, for the reasons noted above.
 Girls with myopathy and a muscle biopsy showing a centronuclear pattern should be tested for MTM1 mutations.

-Abbreviations XL-MTM, XLMTM or X-MTM are sometimes used to emphasize that the mutation occurs on the X chromosome.